 U.S. District Judge Jed Rakoff, who is overseeing the case, today set a schedule that could result in a trial as early as August 2013.
 In a pretrial conference in Manhattan, Assistant U.S. Attorney Pierre Armand told Rakoff the government may amend its complaint to add current and former Bank of America employees to the case.
 Rakoff set Dec.
 31 as the deadline for doing so.

 This month, the government sued Wells Fargo & Co.
-(WFC), the biggest mortgage lender and servicer, over claims the San Francisco-based bank made reckless loans that caused losses for a federal insurance program when they defaulted.
-The complaint alleges misconduct over more than a decade related to the bank’s participation in a Federal Housing Administration program and follows similar cases against other lenders including Citigroup Inc. (C) and Deutsche Bank AG.
-(DB)
+(WFC:US), the biggest mortgage lender and servicer, over claims the San Francisco-based bank made reckless loans that caused losses for a federal insurance program when they defaulted.
+The complaint alleges misconduct over more than a decade related to the bank’s participation in a Federal Housing Administration program and follows similar cases against other lenders including Citigroup Inc. (C:US) and Deutsche Bank AG.
+(DB:US)

 Fannie Mae and Freddie Mac losses totaled more than $1 billion, Bharara said.
 The Justice Department’s complaint was brought under the federal False Claims Act, which allows for triple damages.